The US requires all Americans to file US taxes every year, reporting their worldwide income. This includes Americans living abroad.

 What should expats who should have been paying Medicare Tax but haven’t do?

-Expats who haven’t been fully filing their US taxes, including social security and Medicare contributions, because they weren’t aware that they have to can catch up under an IRS amnesty program called the Streamlined Procedure, so long as they do so voluntarily before the IRS contacts them about it.
+Expats who haven’t filed their US taxes, including social security and Medicare contributions, because they weren’t aware that they have to can catch up under an IRS amnesty program called the Streamlined Procedure, so long as they do so voluntarily before the IRS contacts them about it.

 Expats with any questions or doubts about their US tax filing from abroad should seek advice from a US expat specialist at the earliest opportunity to avoid future issues with the IRS.